dimaMachina/graphql-eslint/website/src/pages/rules/unique-directive-names-per-location.md

 ---
 description:
-  "A GraphQL document is only valid if all non-repeatable directives at a given location are uniquely named.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document is only valid if all non-repeatable directives at a given location are uniquely named.'
 ---

 # `unique-directive-names-per-location`